C++ Algorithm max function can be used in following 3 ways:

 Example 2

-Let's see another simple example to demonstrate the use of max using default version:
+Let's explore another straightforward example to showcase the application of max with the default parameters:

 #include <iostream> // std::cout